Should You Get an Interest-Only Lifetime Mortgage?

 Which Providers Offer Interest-Only Lifetime Mortgages?

-• Nationwide – They give fixed or moving interest-only loans for older people.
-You can borrow up to £500,000, but the loan must be no more than half the home’s value.
+• Nationwide: They provide fixed or variable interest-only loans for older homeowners.
+You can borrow up to £500,000, but the loan must not exceed half the home’s value.

-• Tipton Building Society – They also give these loans but have a 60% maximum LTV.
-You must have a pension that fits their rules.
+• Tipton Building Society: They offer these loans with a 60% maximum LTV.
+To qualify, you’ll need a pension that meets their requirements.

 Exploring Options Beyond an Interest-Only Lifetime Mortgage